rspatial/terra/.github/ISSUE_TEMPLATE.md

-Here you can report bugs are ask for new features.
-For "how-to" questions, please go to stackoverflow.com.
+Here you can report bugs or ask for new features.
+[Stack Overflow](https://stackoverflow.com) is a better place for "how-to" questions.
 When reporting a bug, please include a minimal, self-contained example that reproduces the problem.